tomjoht/learnapidoc/_includes/content/activities/evaluate_elements_api_ref.md

     *  [Request example](docapis_doc_sample_requests.html)
     *  [Response example and schema](docapis_doc_sample_responses_and_schema.html)

+    {: .note}
-    (The section names may differ in the API doc sites you find, but they're usually recognizable.)
+    The section names will probably  differ in the API doc sites you find, but they're usually recognizable to some degree.
+If you're finding it somewhat difficult to locate them, this is part of the wild west of terminology and organization when it comes to API documentation.

 3. Assess the API reference documentation by answering the following questions for each section: